madrix01/GitFind-Backend/readme.md

 - **FireStore** as a for database
 - **Amazon Aws** for hosting

+### Challenges we ran into ###
+-Github Authorization was the major issue, in this project, as we were using Redirect in our server, there were some CORS Frame Resource Sharing Issue.

 ### Steps to Install ⬇️ ###
 - Clone the repo
 - perform ``` $ npm install```